Earthfile reference

 VERSION

 identifies which set of features to enable in Earthly while handling the corresponding Earthfile.
-The VERSION
+Different VERSION

 command is mandatory starting with Earthly 0.7.
 The VERSION